TheGraphAcademy/Graph-Academy-Hub/technical-documentation/Testnet/Docker/StakeSquid Guide/guide.md

 To find out the `GEO_COORDINATES` you can search for an ip location website and check your server exact coordinates.

+`JSON_STRING` do not modify this, leave as it is.

-In case something goes wrong try to add `--force-recreate` at the end of the command, eg.: `bash start.sh --force-recreate`.
+In case something goes wrong try to add `--force-recreate` at the end of the command, eg.: `bash start --force-recreate`.

 Containers: